reactjs/react.dev/src/content/reference/react/useCallback.md

 ### Skipping re-rendering of Components {/*skipping-re-rendering-of-components*/}

-When you optimize rendering performance, you will sometimes need to cache the functions that you pass to child components.
+When you optimize rendering performance, you will sometimes need to cache the functions that you pass to child Components.
 Let's first look at the syntax for how to do this, and then see in which cases it's useful.

-To cache a function between re-renders of your component, wrap its definition into the `useCallback` Hook:
+To cache a function between re-renders of your Component, wrap its definition into the `useCallback` Hook:

 ```js [[3, 4, "handleSubmit"], [2, 9, "[productId, referrer]"]]
 import { useCallback } from 'react';